BUGO07/shitlang/README.md

 # My own language compiler consisting of a lexer, a recursive descent parser, a semantic analyzer, and an interpreter as well as a codegen, written in rust.

-### The language is currently can be compiled to machine code with llvm or interpreted in rust.
+### The language can be compiled to machine code with llvm or interpreted in rust.

 ### Running:
 `cargo run <source_file>`